LesleyLai/digital-garden/content/Concepts/variance.md

 > See [[linearity of expectation|linearity of expectation]]

 ## Variance for Discrete Random Variable
 This definition applies to both discrete and continuous random variables.
-For a discrete random variable $X$, where each outcome $x_i$ has a corresponding [[./probability mass function|probability]] $p_i$, we can get the variance are:
+For a discrete random variable $X$, where each outcome $x_i$ has a corresponding [[./probability mass function|probability]] $p_i$, we can get the variance as:
 $$
 \operatorname{Var}(X)=\frac{1}{n}\sum_{i = 1}^n p_i \cdot (x_i - E[X])^2
 $$